You know it's autumn when the first sprouts and tops arrive.

 Love the colours of these breakfast radish.

 For mushrooms, this is a great time for wild 'shrooms.
 European ceps and girolle are peak quality.
 How about this for something unusual?
-A lobster mushroom over at wholesaler Bruce White.
+A lobster mushroom over at wholesaler Bruce White, or The Mushroom Man.

 See you in November for my next report.
 In the meantime, feel free to send any comments and questions.
 And follow our Instagram for weekly updates.